Tourists Stuck On The London Eye Finally Return To Land After 'Terror Attack'

-Far above the city of London, the London Eye is an enclosed ferris wheel, but today, many tourists got trapped above the Westminster Bridge, where a terror attack was unfolding below.
+Far above the city of London, the London Eye is an enclosed Ferris wheel, but today, many tourists on the Eye were trapped above the Westminster Bridge, where a terror attack was unfolding below.
 Those on the London Eye had a frightening view of events but could do nothing.
 For two hours, the management of the London Eye followed the protocol as if an act of terrorism hit the city and kept the guests of the London Eye up in the air for just over two hours.

-Below, officials said that they were treating the event as an act of terrorism until they are told something different said assistant Metropolitan Police commissioner, Mark Rowley, outside Scotland Yard’s headquarters, says the Washington Post.
+Below, officials said that they were treating the event as an act of terrorism until they are told something different, according to assistant Metropolitan Police commissioner, Mark Rowley, outside Scotland Yard’s headquarters, says the Washington Post.

 “This is a day that we planned for but hoped would never happen.
 Sadly it has now become a reality.
 We are treating this as a terrorist incident until we know otherwise.”